-The city will re-start residential recycling collection services during the week of November 9th.
-The Friday route will be merged into the Tuesday, Wednesday, Thursday routes during the week of October 26th.
+The Friday route has been merged into the Tuesday, Wednesday, Thursday routes.
 Recycling Collection will be picked up every other week going forward.
 Please remember to place your cart at the curb by 6:30 a.m.

 A 64-gallon cart with a blue lid is provided for all your recyclable materials.
 Place recyclables loose and unbagged in your recycling cart.

 NO SORTING REQUIRED!